 Treasures in the Archives

-Treasures in the Archives is an opportunity to see highlights from one of the largest collections of historic materials in Western Pennsylvania.
+Join the Detre Library & Archives on Sunday, March 10 to explore highlights from one of the largest collections of historic materials in Western Pennsylvania.

-Live captioning will be provided for virtual attendees.
+Live captioning will be provided at this hybrid program.

-American Sign Language interpretation will be provided for virtual attendees.
+American Sign Language interpretation will be provided at this hybrid program.

-For more information or to request additional accommodations, please contact Sierra Green at firstname.lastname@example.org.
+For more information or to request additional accommodations, please contact firstname.lastname@example.org.